Bed Bug Life Cycle

 They have a flat, oval-shaped body and are reddish-brown.
 Adults have six legs and two antennae, covering their bodies with tiny hairs.

 Adult bed bugs feed on the blood of humans and animals and are usually active at night when their hosts sleep.
 They can live for several months without feeding but typically feed every 5-10 days.
 An adult bed bug can produce eight eggs per time and as many as 500 eggs during her lifetime!
-Studies show that an adult male can live up to a year without blood at 50F and only a month at 80F, concluding that when starved, they die faster in warmer temperatures [based on a study by Mac Dubbed Gobs].
+Studies show that an adult male can live up to a year without blood at 50F and only a month at 80F, which suggests bed bugs die faster in warmer temperatures when starved.

 One way to distinguish adult bed bugs from other similar insects is by their characteristic biting behavior.
 Bed bugs typically bite in a line or cluster pattern, and their bites can cause red, itchy welts on the skin.